 When a client sends a ping request to your server, for example viewing the Minecraft server list should we send extra information telling them what versions are supported?
 We suggest only using this if you use some third party software to handle what servers a client can connect to.

 block-protocols - default: (Integer List)

 This allows you to block certain versions from logging into your server, every Minecraft version has a special number assigned to it called a Protocol Version.
-You can view a list of them here.
+You can view a list of them here and find a generator here.
 For example, if you wanted to block 1.10 Minecraft you can see from that list that the number is 210.
 You would then change your config to,

 block-protocols: , you can then add as many protocols as required separated by a comma if you wish to block more.

 block-disconnect-msg - default: "You are using an unsupported Minecraft version!"
 (String)